airtap/airtap/doc/travis-ci.md

 }
 ```

-Additionally, you can add hook in Travis to post the results to `coveralls`:
+Additionally, you can configure Travis to post the results to `coveralls`:

 ```yaml
 # .travis.yml